uday-rana/intro2oop/docs/04_Encapsulation/6_input-and-output-operators.md

 -   Include system header files before custom header files
 -   Insert namespace directives after all header files
 -   Resolve the scope of any identifier in a header file at the identifier itself
--   The preferred method of coding header files is shown underneath:
+-   The preferred method of coding header files is shown below:

 ```cpp
 // Student.h